usnistgov/zero-trust-architecture/_sources/VolumeA/ProjectOverview.rst

 Cisco
 ~~~~~

 Cisco Systems, or Cisco, delivers collaboration, enterprise, and industrial networking and security solutions.
 The company's cybersecurity team, Cisco Secure, is one of the largest cloud and network security providers in the world.
 Cisco's Talos Intelligence Group, the largest commercial threat intelligence team in the world, is comprised of world-class threat researchers, analysts, and engineers, and supported by unrivaled telemetry and sophisticated systems.
 The group feeds rapid and actionable threat intelligence to Cisco customers, products, and services to help identify new threats quickly and defend against them.
 Cisco solutions are built to work together and integrate into your environment, using the “network as a sensor” and “network as an enforcer” approach to both make your team more efficient and keep your enterprise secure.
-Learn more about Cisco at https://www.cisco.com/go/secure.
+Learn more about Cisco at `Cisco Security <https://www.cisco.com/go/secure>`__.

 Cisco Secure Access by Duo
 ^^^^^^^^^^^^^^^^^^^^^^^^^^